Trump, McCarthy considering cuts to already passed budget to calm conservative backlash

 Rep. Mark Amodei, R-Nevada, said he encountered a finger-wagging voter back home almost as soon as he stepped off the airplane.

+“My primary concern … is Republicans, especially House Republicans, breaking promises they made in 2010,” said Martin, who in the 2009-2010 election cycle was at the front of the so-called Tea Party wave that helped fiscal conservatives win House seats and Republicans take control of the lower chamber.

+“We expected better.
+When you do the right thing like cut taxes, we’ll stand by you.
+And when you don’t do what we expect, we’ll hold you accountable.”

-All 435 House seats are up for re-election in November, with energized Democrats needing to win about 26 GOP-held ones to control the chamber.
+All 435 House seats are up for reelection in November, with energized Democrats needing to win about 26 GOP-held ones to control the chamber.

 However, whether House Speaker Paul Ryan, R-Wis., or Senate Majority Leader Mitch McConnell, R-Ky., supports the idea is unclear.
 And proposed changes would likely spark backlash from Democrats and some congressional Republicans.